ULHPC/ulhpc-docs/docs/getting-started.md

 ### GPFS/SpectrumScale File System (`$HOME`, project)

-[IBM Spectrum Scale](https://www.ibm.com/products/scale-out-file-and-object-storage), formerly known as the General Parallel File System (GPFS), is global _high_-performance clustered file system available on all ULHPC computational systems through a [DDN GridScaler/GS7K](https://www.ddn.com/products/sfa7990x-hybrid-flash-storage-appliance/) system.
+[IBM Spectrum Scale](https://www.ibm.com/products/scale-out-file-and-object-storage), formerly known as the General Parallel File System (GPFS), is global _high_-performance clustered file system available on all ULHPC computational systems.
+It is deployed over Dell-based storage hardware.

 It allows sharing **homedirs and project data** between users, systems, and eventually (i.e. if needed) with the "outside world".